jerryyf/amad3us/README.md

-# fr3nd-ai
+# amad3us

-LLM terminal-based chatbot framework leveraging LangChain and Ollama backend for ingesting chat logs and various other text data - privately.
+Open LLM framework built on top of LangChain and Ollama backend for processing sensitive personal data such as chat logs.

 ## Ollama setup